NilamAzril/Final-Year-Project/README.md

 - **Session Issues**: Make sure PHP sessions are enabled and configured correctly on your server.

 ## License

-- The main application is released under your chosen license (add here if applicable).
 - [TCPDF](https://github.com/tecnickcom/TCPDF) is LGPL v3.
 See `vendor/tecnickcom/tcpdf/LICENSE.TXT` for details.